animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 >
 > Every other interpretation, besides this literal one, is wrong in some way that I can specify if they're listed.
 In short, they diverge from the commentary of the sonnet and undermine the narrator's struggle.

 Here is an excerpt from a suicide note that I wrote, trying to process how I would process those last moments of doubt.
-This excerpt also addresses the question of whether it's amoral for somebody "to do that to someone," as in, the question of whether a suicide victim is selfish for "choosing" that path.

 > ### $\Huge &#8220;$
 > [...]